PlayFab/MpsSamples/README.md

 ## Matchmake Sample

 The Matchmake sample logs in a configurable number of clients and attempts to matchmake them together, following the steps described in the [Single user ticket matchmaking](https://docs.microsoft.com/gaming/playfab/features/multiplayer/matchmaking/quickstart#single-user-ticket-matchmaking) sample.

+## WindowsRunnerCSharp

+Simple executable that integrates with PlayFab's Gameserver SDK (GSDK).
+It starts an http server that will respond to GET requests with a json file containing whatever configuration values it read from the GSDK.
+More information [here](WindowsRunnerCSharp/README.md).

+## Questions

+If you have any questions, feel free to engage in the repo's discussions [here](https://github.com/PlayFab/MpsSamples/discussions)or find us in Discord [here](https://discord.com/invite/gamestack)

 ## Community samples